 The project that started it all!

-But the lake’s ecology had suffered setbacks in recent decades:
+In recent decades, the lake’s ecology had suffered setbacks:

 - Its population of burbot fish had collapsed;